-JS: I used to want to be a drummer but I ended up learning piano.
+JS: I used to want to be a drummer, but I ended up learning piano.
 I wanted to learn jazz piano when I was a kid.
-That’s what I was taught – always really wanted to work in music.
+That’s what I was taught - always really wanted to work in music.
 I grew up in a really remote place in Lincolnshire, which was proper farm territory.
-If you stayed in Lincoln you was either going to be a farmer or work in a shop, so I needed to get out of the place.
-As it turned out my first job was in a recording studio in Lincolnshire called Chapel Studios which is a pretty well known place.
+If you stayed in Lincoln, you would either be a farmer or work in a shop, so I needed to get out of the place.
+As it turned out, my first job was in a recording studio in Lincolnshire called Chapel Studios which is a pretty well-known place.
 It’s one of the largest remaining residential studios in the country because so many of them are shut down now, but it was great.
-There was a lot of different types of bands there, and all sorts of different types of music.
+There were many different types of bands there, and all sorts of different types of music.
 Quite a lot of heavy rock bands used to come there.
-At the same time you would get Japanese pop bands flying over to record there and the Arctic Monkeys recorded there and various other well known British acts, so that’s where I ended up.
+At the same time, you would get Japanese pop bands flying over to record there and the Arctic Monkeys recorded there and various other well known British acts, so that’s where I ended up.

 What made you decide to be a music producer?

-I remember talking to the school about it and they said it was completely unrealistic, coming from Lincoln and that I should think about something more sensible (laughs) so I was kind of talked out of it, but at the same time I had a keyboard at home which had a basic sequencer and drums on it.
-I used to spend all my time putting beats down and overdubbing stuff and doing copies of tunes that I liked and breaking them down and working out what all the elements were, made it up and then tried to recreate it as best as I could.
+I remember talking to the school about it.
+They said it was completely unrealistic, coming from Lincoln and that I should think about something more sensible (laughs), so I was talked out of it, but at the same time, I had a keyboard at home which had a basic sequencer and drums on it.
+I spent all my time putting beats down and overdubbing stuff and doing copies of tunes that I liked and breaking them down and working out what all the elements were, made it up and then tried to recreate it as best as I could.
 Eventually, I thought “Fuck ‘em!”
-I am going to do this and give it a go, so I went off to London for a year and did a course which at that point there weren’t many around.
+I am going to do this and give it a go, so I went off to London for a year and did a course which at that point there weren't many around.

 What music did you listen to growing up?